George Mason University

 Your course grade will be a weighted average of the following items:

-The above 45% for programming projects includes all writeups that may be done as part of the projects.
 Individual programming projects may be weighted differently from one another, at the instructor's discretion.

 CS 222 will be using the Blackboard system and GMU email for most class communications.
 We may also be using Piazza for questions on assignments.
 You are responsible for any announcements or information posted on Blackboard or Piazza, either by your instructor, your GTA or the class UTA(s).
 Since most Blackboard announcements will also be sent to your gmu email account, please make sure your GMU email account is active and able to receive messages.
 Individual communications with the professor/GTA/UTA should also use your GMU email account.
 When you email, please be sure to include your name, the class number and section and the topic in the subject header.
 (E.g.: Subject: Jim Jones / CS 222-001 / Project 2)

 (1) No sharing or discussion of code for assignments.
 Unless specifically stated otherwise, all assignments are individual projects, not group projects.
 Students are expected to do their own work, not to share programs with each other, nor copy programs from anyone else.
 This means you may not discuss program design or strategize solutions with anyone except your instructor or a course UTA or GTA.
 However, you may offer more limited assistance to your fellow students regarding specific questions on their programming assignments by responding to queries on Blackboard or Piazza (see guidelines below).
 You may also discuss general course concepts, including coding, so long as it is outside of any assignment context.
 Any discussion or sharing of code outside these guidelines constitutes an honor code violation.
 Suspected honor code violations are taken very seriously, and will be reported to the Honor Committee.
 (See CS Department Integrity Statement and Honor Code)